General Education requirements

 - Writing Intensive in General Education (may be met by an approved course in the Explorations area)

 Additional Major Requirements:

-- All engineering physics students must meet the following requirement.
+All engineering chemistry students must meet the following requirement.
 This course can meet general education exploration areas above.

 - Professional Ethics: PHL 1310 - Introduction to Ethics in Science and Engineering

 In order to graduate on-schedule without taking additional courses, it is highly recommended that students meet with an SECS Undergraduate Academic Adviser concerning the selection of all of their general education courses.